lbrito1/android-analytics/README.md

 $ bundle
 $ ./bin/run.sh
 ```

+## Usage

-17. Check your data by navigating to `https://<your-android-local-ip>:3000`.
+Check your data by navigating to `https://<your-android-local-ip>:3000`.

+If you want to use map charts, add your Mapbox access token to `./viewer/.env`.

 ## TODOs
 - [ ] Package this to make installation easier